ChalmersSachi-FS/PixiePong/ README.md

 1/26/25
 Currently picking up where I left off.
 I have coded all of my code for the project but there seems to be an error somewhere because when I run it in the live server the browser is blank, the game doesn't run.
 So i will be taking my time looking over my code to figure out what the error is.

+1:05pm
+I can not seem to fix this error that keeps coming up in my assignment.
+Getting a little frustrated. fixing all of my code again.

+1:55pm.
+I can not fix the error that is coming up when i run the game on the live server.
+So i know I will get a low grade. ugh!